eclipse/vorto/docs/tutorials/create_thing.md

 * [Bosch ID User Account](https://accounts.bosch-iot-suite.com)

 * Subscription to [Asset Communication for Bosch IoT Suite](https://www.bosch-iot-suite.com/asset-communication/) (Free plan, no credit card required)
+> Make sure to have a `namespace` set in the dashboard of Asset communication!

 * Created a [Bosch IoT Suite OAuth2 Client](https://accounts.bosch-iot-suite.com/oauth2-clients/)
 > Make sure to have both scopes checked on creation!
 (Hub and Things)